 How can you tell whether someone has diabetes?
 Well, the majority of early symptoms are prompted by blood glucose levels that are greater than normal.
 The warning signals can be so subtle that they go unnoticed.
 This is particularly true in the case of type 2 diabetes.
-Many people don’t realise they have it until they start having problems as a result of the disease’s long-term effects.
+Many people don’t realize they have it until they start having problems as a result of the disease’s long-term effects.
 The symptoms of type 1 diabetes usually appear fast, in a matter of a few weeks.
 They’re also a lot more severe!

 Some of the warning symptoms of both types of diabetes are the same: